 Glasses containing drinks may be used as weapons during incidents of disorder and can cause very serious injuries.
-Consideration should therefore be given to conditions requiring either the use of plastic containers or toughened glass that inflicts less severe injuries.
+Consideration should therefore be given to conditions requiring either the use of non-glass based alternative containers or toughened glass that inflicts less severe injuries.
 Location and style of the venue and the activities carried on there would be particularly important in assessing whether a condition is necessary.
 For example, the use of glass containers on the terraces of outdoor sports grounds may obviously be of concern, but similar concerns may also apply to indoor sports events such as boxing matches.
-Similarly, the use of such plastic containers or toughened glass during the televising of live sporting events, such as international football matches, when high states of excitement and emotion fuelled by alcohol might arise, may be a necessary condition.
+Similarly, the use of such non-glass based alternative containers or toughened glass during the televising of live sporting events, such as international football matches, when high states of excitement and emotion fuelled by alcohol might arise, may be a necessary condition.